cyrilvoyant/ARTU/README.md

 -Five algorithms description allowing to make a benchmark for the forecast of meteorological time series

--Dedicated matrices + code concerning the ARTU method
+-Dedicated matrices + code (.m files) concerning the ARTU method